Skip to main content

 Hermes Agent config example

 Hermes Agent is a self-hosted AI assistant with built-in support for Matrix, Telegram, Signal, Discord, and other messengers.
-Add the following to ~/.hermes/config.yaml, then restart the gateway with hermes gateway restart:
+For Hermes, the normal path is the private bootstrap command copied after selecting Hermes Agent in Settings → Agent Access:

 mcp_servers: